 A: Transactions that fail to meet the Discount Rate requirements may be settled at a Non-Qualified rate.
 This "downgrade" in qualifications can be caused by any combination of reasons.
 Merchants that have a portion of their transactions qualifying as Non-Qual should make sure that they are:

-A: Funding generally occurs anywhere from two to five business days from the time of the batch deposit.
+A: Funding generally occurs anywhere from 24 - 48 business hours from the time of the batch deposit.
 The actual number of days depends upon the setup of your account.

 A: You should have you Merchant ID number readily available to expedite your service.
 If this is not available, you should be prepared to answer questions specific to your account establishment for security purposes.